ztensitymods/7DTDMods/README.md

  Ztensity's Creature Renaming Series
  =======

- The first five modlets focus on localizing names for various creatures around the world space of 7 Days to Die, which includes zombies, animals, humans and machines.
+ My earliest modlets focus on localizing names for various creatures around the world space of 7 Days to Die, which includes zombies, animals, humans and machines.
 I have patches for renaming vanilla creatures, Xyth's various creatures and Mumpfy's zombies.

  ================================